CrewHRM/CrewHRM/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team helps validate, triage, and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/hr-management)

 == Changelog ==

+= v1.1.1 -> May 25, 2024 =

+* Fix: Welcome screen appears everytime plugin is deactivated and re-activated
+* Update: Overall enhancements and optimizations

 = v1.1.0 -> May 3, 2024 =